- Complete or be currently enrolled in three of the four core INBM courses:

 - Meet with your new advisor.
 In an effort to balance the number of advisees among INBM faculty, professors who are currently accepting new advisees are identified below.
 Choose one of these professors as your new advisor.
 It is a good idea to complete the Academic Planning Worksheet prior to meeting with your new advisor so that you two can discuss your course plan for the major.

 - Have the INBM Department Chair sign your form.
-The current chair is Prof. Michael Fratantuono.
-His office is Althouse 217.
-If Prof. Fratantuono is not in his office when you stop by, leave your form in the mailbin by his office door and send him an email to let him know you have dropped off your form.
+The current chair is Prof. Dengjian Jin.
+His office is Althouse 211.
+If Prof. Jin is not in his office when you stop by, leave your form in the mailbin by his office door and send him an email to let him know you have dropped off your form.
 He will sign your form as soon as possible and email you to let you know it is signed.

 - Take your fully completed and signed form to the Registrar's office.